Welcome to the Batu Caves

 Behind the venerable statue of Lord Murugan are 272 steps which are built into the side of the limestone hill.
 As a result, the climb is rewarding because the view will unfold behind you.
 Plus, there are macaque monkeys along the way as you make the ascent to the top.
 Unfortunately, the monkeys have a bad reputation and can get aggressive if you have food or intrude too far into their “territory”.

-However, my girlfriend got along really well with a particular monkey we met along the way.
+However, my friend got along really well with a particular monkey we met along the way.

 At first it was a little bit awkward…..